MrColorado35/aikidoderby/README.md

     Features Left to Implement:
     -form from the contact page to send the messages straight to the sensei;
-    -some slow-motion videos to be embedded to the gallery page;
+    -some slow-motion videos to be embedded to the gallery page (the one I was trying to add recently does not work);
     -as we've got the Club T-shirts, it could be good idea to provide option of buying them through our website, (after I learn how to make it), as it will benefit the club.
+    -as we've got the dojo-etiquette, that I was trying to add to our website- unfortunately I was unsuccessfull- I'm going to find the way to add it as separate file that user can download or print.
+When I'll learn how to do it.

 Technologies Used: